oracle/weblogic-kubernetes-operator/site/installation.md

 *	A set of Kubernetes YAML files will be created from the inputs provided.
 *	A namespace will be created for the operator.
 *	A service account will be created in that namespace.
-*	If ELK integration was enabled, a persistent volume for ELK will be created.
 *	A set of RBAC roles and bindings will be created.
 *	The operator will be deployed.
 *	If requested, the load balancer will be deployed.